|

 easily tagged sources, strips them down to their barest bones and puts

 them through horrifically comic (or comically horrific) dance routines."
+“Only by constantly looking at the photographs is it possible to keep

-“Only by constantly looking at the photographs is it possible to keep in mind the fact that there are only two of the
+in mind the fact that there are only two of the “iconoclasts”.
+It's one

-“iconoclasts”.
-It's one of their special tricks - to sound like a large ensemble.
-The sounds crash from everywhere as it
+of their special tricks - to sound like a large ensemble.
+The sounds crash

-fighting off the attack, electronic and acoustic, furious like wild horses, and yet skillfully controlled.
+furious like wild horses, and yet skillfully controlled.
+The vocals sometimes

-intense musical picture that radiates with hundreds of elements.
-The main advantage of Iconoclast is that by taking
+an extremely intense musical picture that radiates with hundreds of elements.

-material from all sources and combining improvisation with carefully thought-out composition they manage to
+and combining improvisation with carefully thought-out composition they

-demonstrate the talent of melting all elements into one simple sigh - a furious percussion heartbeat with a quiet
+manage to demonstrate the talent of melting all elements into one simple

+horror.
 Few can reach what Iconoclast handle with ease.
-That is to play overtly intelligent music with a completely
+That is to play

 "Le duo explore diverses formes musicales aventureuses, plutôt enlevées,